Nishi-Shinjuku

+History

 Nishi-Shinjuku was Tokyo's first major foray into building skyscrapers with the first appearing in the 1970s with Keio Plaza Inter-Continental.
 It is the location of the Tokyo Metropolitan Government Building, the headquarters of the Tokyo Metropolitan Government.

 Progress continues in Nishi-Shinjuku, which is heading away from the city centre and has the site of the proposed Nishi-Shinjuku 3-Chōme Redevelopment, with plans for what will be three of the four tallest buildings in Japan.

+The last scene of the 2003 film Lost in Translation was filmed at Chūō-dōri close to Shinjuku train station.

 Economy

 Livedoor has its headquarters in the Sumitomo Fudosan Nishishinjuku Building (住友不動産西新宿ビル, Sumitomo Fudōsan Nishi-Shinjuku Biru).
 H.I.S. has its headquarters in the Shinjuku Oak Tower.
 Seiko Epson's Tokyo Office is in the Shinjuku NS Building.
 Capcom's Tokyo offices are located in the Shinjuku Mitsui Building and Keihin Corporation is headquartered in the Shinjuku Nomura Building.
 Taisei Corporation also has its headquarters in the district.

+Amenities

+Amenities include Shinjuku Central Park (Shinjuku Chūō Park), and the Juniso Kumano Shrine adjacent to the park.